bbc/audio-orchestration/Readme.md

 ### Examples

 To develop the library together with an example, first install the example's dependencies and link this development version into its `node_modules`.
+The examples will try to install their own version of `bbcat-orchestration` from GitHub, linking the local version can make changes to the library immediately visible in the example.

 ```
 # start in this folder, bbcat-orchestration/:
 yarn install
 yarn link

+# now install the dependencies for an example:
 cd example/dvbcss-services
 yarn install
 yarn link bbcat-orchestration